Hoffee-Toffee/Troll-Toll-Calculator/README.md

 ## Week 7 Large group project

 The cost of living is on the rise, and house prices are skyrocketing.
-Fortunately, here in Wellington, we are safe from traffic monetization, unlike our friends in Auckland who have to deal with the trolls that live under their landmark bridges.
+Fortunately, here in Wellington, we are safe from traffic monetisation, unlike our friends in Auckland who have to deal with the trolls that live under their landmark bridges.
 It's tough for a troll in 2023.
 There is a lot of competition and not a lot of good resources for trolls.
 Trolls are are the hunt for smarter, more digital ways to optimize their toll revenue.
 That's where we come in with our *Bridge Troll Toll Calculator* app.

 The goal of this app is to provide a platform for Auckland-based bridge troll toll-takers to make informed decisions on which bridge to live under and optimize their toll revenue by analyzing live data from sources such as **Waka Kotahi: Auckland Traffic API**.
 You can use this or similar APIs to fetch real-time data on/near bridge locations, allowing toll operators to assess the best times of the day for collections and other factors influencing toll collection.